-Location: Project Summary: Bellevue / Shoreline 72 The Bellevue/Shoreline ECY project relocates the Northwest Regional Office to the Department of Transportation's Northwest Regional Office in Shoreline.
-This project addresses ECY's location and programmatic issues, continues to support ECY's and DOT's business needs, and revitalizes and maximizes the efficiency of a state-owned building This project relocates ECY from 60,423 square feet of lease space in Bellevue to a renovated owned office in Shoreline.
-The Bellevue project results in an increase of about 2,700 square feet and a decrease of about \$81,402 annually for ECY.
-This project results in an enterprise wide decrease of over 60,000 square feet of office space, a complete renovation of a 161,882 square foot state-owned facility with a net decrease of about \$200,000 for the state.
-Effective Date: July 1, 2021 (FY22) Estimated Square Feet: 63,155 (+2,732)
+Project Summary: The Bellevue/Shoreline ECY project relocates the Northwest Regional Office to the Department of Transportation's Northwest Regional Office in Shoreline.
+This project addresses ECY's location and programmatic issues, continues to support ECY's and DOT's business needs, and revitalizes and maximizes the efficiency of a state-owned building about 2,700 square feet and a decrease of about \$81,402 annually for ECY.

+This project relocates ECY from 60,423 square feet of lease space in Bellevue to a renovated owned office in Shoreline.
+The Bellevue project results in an increase of with a net decrease of about \$200,000 for the state.

+This project results in an enterprise wide decrease of over 60,000 square feet of office space, a complete renovation of a 161,882 square foot state-owned facility

-72 This major project was evaluated using the life cycle cost model tool.
+71 This major project was evaluated using the life cycle cost model tool.
 Results of this analysis appear in Appendix C.